The Cursed Farmstead

 Meanwhile, the gnome girl reaches the front side of the farmhouse where she cringes against the burned remains of the 2nd story wall.
 A shadow reaches from dark mists to pluck her approaching uncle from the house.
 The man’s cry is quickly hushed.
 Grenl the goblin shamaness is on guard nearby, but flees shrieking when she sees what still lurks along the wall.
 The girl crouches frozen with terror, her eyes round and white as eggs.
 Erki makes his decision and runs toward the girl, but too late.
 He falls to his knees in horror when the girl is enveloped in a shroud of darkness.
 Erki wails and grinds his tear-streaked face into the sooty floor.
 The acolyte of Kilmorph will be no more use this night.
 Krag evokes a flare of radiant flame and the shadow is seen no more.

-The morning sun burns away the mist to reveal a charnel landscape littered with gnawed bones, poorly-covered mass graves and a dozen destroyed Luchuirp farmsteads.
+Morning sunlight burns away the mist to reveal a charnel landscape littered with gnawed bones, poorly-covered mass graves and a dozen destroyed Luchuirp farmsteads.
 In the front yard Erki discovers the pale shrunken remains of two gnomes.
 He lays them gently upon a pyre of broken timbers piled up within the ruined house.
 The rune-heroes make haste to depart the cursed farmstead as smoke flies across the windy sky.

 Quicksilver River Bridge